WHAT CHILDREN FEEL WHEN THEY GO TO SCHOOL

 - Bells ringing at odd times, in many schools.

-- Scary times going to the bathroom.
+- Going to the bathroom can be terrifying.
 There are other kids who are bigger than me, that sometimes push me around or hit me.
-(It can be much worse.)
+(It can be much worse, such as introduction to drugs, inappropriate touching, and worse.)

 - Boys stare at girls and sometimes girls stare at boys.
 Boys do other things like pull girlŐs hair, smile too much, make stupid jokes with the girls, and worse.